 The Student Senate is responsible for making recommendations to charter student clubs and organizations at the College.
 It appoints representatives to serve on the Student Life Budget Committee and College Committees, and ensures student involvement in the decision-making processes of the College.
 It represents the student body in working with the faculty and administration toward achieving common goals.
 Through the MCTC Student Senate, all students are represented by the voting members who act on their behalf.
-The Student Senate Office is located in H.2010.
+The Student Senate Office is temporarily located in T.1000 A, until the Student Helland Center renovation is complete.